Shudhu7/EventHub/README.md

 ## 🙏 Acknowledgments

-- [shadcn/ui](https://ui.shadcn.com/) for the beautiful component library
+- **Shadcn/ui** for the beautiful component library
-- [Lucide](https://lucide.dev/) for the icon set
+- **Lucide** for the comprehensive icon set
-- [Unsplash](https://unsplash.com/) for the placeholder images
-- [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
+- **Tailwind CSS** for the utility-first CSS framework
+- **Vite** for the blazing-fast development experience

 ## 📞 Support

-For support, email mr.shudhuingle@gmail.com
+If you have any questions or need help:
+- Create an issue on GitHub
+- Check the documentation
+- Review the demo application

 ---

-Made with ❤️ by Shudddhodan Ingale
+**Made with ❤️ for event lovers everywhere**